 1921 The operetta Blossom Time opens on Broadway.
-With a score of Franz Schubert themes rearranged by Sigmund Romberg, the show will go on to reach a then-epic run of 576 performances and spawn four simultaneous touring companies, and become a perennial moneymaker for the Shubert Brothers.
+With a score of Franz Schubert themes rearranged by Sigmund Romberg, the show reaches a then-epic run of 576 performances and spawns four simultaneous touring companies, becoming a perennial moneymaker for the Shubert Brothers.

 1934 George S. Kaufman and Moss Hart's comedy Merrily We Roll Along introduces the plot innovation of moving backward in time from scene to scene.
-It will run 155 performances at the Music Box Theatre and inspire a 1981 musical by Stephen Sondheim and George Furth.
+It runs 155 performances at the Music Box Theatre and inspires a 1981 musical by Stephen Sondheim and George Furth.

-1955 Arthur Miller's A View from the Bridge opens tonight at the Coronet Theatre.
-The drama about Eddie, a simple longshoreman driven to acts of brutality and despair by passions he can't understand, gets mixed reviews and will run only 19 weeks.
-Martin Ritt is the director of this production, whose stars include Van Heflin, J. Carrol Naish, Eileen Heckart, Jack Warden and Richard Davalos.
-The play was revived on Broadway in 1997 with Anthony LaPaglia (later, Tony Danza), playing the role of Eddie, and again in 2009 with Liev Schreiber in the role.
+1955 Arthur Miller's A View from the Bridge opens at the Coronet Theatre.
+The drama about Eddie, a simple longshoreman driven to acts of brutality and despair by passions he can't understand, gets mixed reviews and runs only 19 weeks.
+Martin Ritt is the director of this production, whose stars include Van Heflin, J. Carrol Naish, Eileen Heckart, Jack Warden, and Richard Davalos.
+Despite its disappointing original run, the play has since received four Broadway revivals: in 1983 with Tony Lo Bianco, in 1997 with Anthony LaPaglia, in 2010 with Liev Schreiber, and in 2015 with Mark Strong.

-1960 A jealous man disguises himself to serve as his girlfriend's paramour — and thereby as his own rival — in the popular musical comedy Irma La Douce, which opens tonight on Broadway.
-Elizabeth Seal will win a Tony Award for her performance in the title role.
+1960 A jealous man disguises himself to serve as his girlfriend's paramour—and thereby as his own rival—in the popular musical comedy Irma La Douce, which opens on Broadway at the Plymouth Theatre.
+Elizabeth Seal wins a Tony Award for her performance in the title role.

-1962 After six-and-a-half years, the musical hit My Fair Lady closes on Broadway tonight.
-It played a record 2,717 performances, and its gross receipts were $20,257,000 — a record at that time for a musical.
+1962 After six-and-a-half years, the musical hit My Fair Lady closes on Broadway.
+It played a record 2,717 performances, and its gross receipts were $20,257,000—a record at that time for a musical.

-1983 A Chorus Line becomes the longest-running musical in Broadway history today.
-After 3,389 performances, it has surpassed Grease.
-The show will continue on for a few more years with 6,137 performances as the final total.
+1983 A Chorus Line becomes the longest-running musical in Broadway history.
+After 3,389 performances, it surpasses Grease.
+The show continues on for a few more years with 6,137 performances as the final total.

-1985 Eugene O'Neill's classic, The Iceman Cometh, is revived at the Lunt-Fontanne Theatre tonight.
-This play, about a group of hopeless denizens in a Lower East Side bar, was originally produced in October 1946 but was overshadowed by Arthur Miller's All My Sons.
+1985 Eugene O'Neill's classic, The Iceman Cometh, is revived at the Lunt-Fontanne Theatre.
+The play, about a group of hopeless denizens in a Lower East Side bar, was originally produced in October 1946 but was overshadowed by Arthur Miller's All My Sons.
 It did not receive major recognition until it was produced at the Circle in the Square Theatre in 1955.
 The cast of that version included Jason Robards, Jr. as Hickey, the traveling salesman, and was directed by José Quintero.
-The same actor in the same role with the same director make up the production tonight.
-The play was revived again on Broadway in 1999 with Kevin Spacey as Hickey.
+The same actor in the same role with the same director make up the new production.

-1975 A work by a new-to-New York playwright opens Off-Off Broadway at the St. Clement's Church called Sexual Perversity in Chicago.
-The play will win the season's Obie Award for Best New American Play and playwright David Mamet will go on to become a fixture in both Off-Broadway and Broadway theatre.
+1975 A work by a new-to-New York playwright opens Off-Off-Broadway at the St. Clement's Church, called Sexual Perversity in Chicago.
+The play wins the season's Obie Award for Best New American Play and playwright David Mamet goes on to become a fixture in both Off-Broadway and Broadway theatre.

 1999 The Atlantic Theater Company celebrates its 15th season by honoring the work of playwright and co-founder David Mamet.
 The season begins today with a double bill of The Water Engine and Mr. Happiness.
 Productions of Sexual Perversity in Chicago and The Duck Variations continue the season, and the topper comes with American Buffalo starring the other Atlantic co-founder William H. Macy.

-2001 Non-traditional casting pioneer Gloria Foster, the African-American actress who specialized in classical roles including Medea, Madame Ranevskaya, Mary Tyrone, Clytemnestra and Titania, dies in New York.
+2001 Gloria Foster, the African-American actor who specialized in classical roles including Medea, Madame Ranevskaya, Mary Tyrone, Clytemnestra, and Titania, dies in New York.
 She had a late-career success in 1995's Having Our Say.

 2003 Nearly 80 years of theatregoers' confusion come to an end when Greenwich Village's Commerce Street is officially renamed Cherry Lane after the Cherry Lane Theatre, which has stood on the short, curved thoroughfare since it was founded by poet Edna St. Vincent Millay in 1924.